fayazg/tritonK8ssupervisor/docs/benchmarks.md

 # Benchmarking with [simple-container-benchmarks](https://github.com/misterbisson/simple-container-benchmarks)

 **System performance test of Triton KVM and AWS VM using [simple-container-benchmarks](https://github.com/misterbisson/simple-container-benchmarks):**
-This test was between top general purpose VM AWS has and a comparable Triton KVM.
+This test was between a general purpose VM AWS and a comparable Triton KVM.
 Triton KVM package used for this test is k4-general-kvm-31.75G, and the AWS VM t2.2xlarge.

 For all tests, ubuntu-16.04 image was used on both the Triton KVMs and AWS VMs.